- Air Conditioning

 Written by Jay Elert | February 11, 2020

 Most homeowners don’t know where to begin when replacing a gas furnace.
 Sometimes they are even confused about where the furnace is located, or they call it a heater instead of a furnace.
 (In the home-heating world, a heater is considered an electrical portable space heater, and a whole-home heating system called a furnace.)

 In order to make choosing a furnace system easier, here are the three common types of residential home furnace systems and a few pros and cons related to each type.

 This is the most widely used system in Midwestern homes; it was first developed in the 1930s using inexpensive oil and gas.
 A single-stage system has a basic on-and-off operation.
 When a house cools below the temperature set on the thermostat, the furnace will run at full capacity.

 A single-stage system can provide the needed heat, but it isn’t the most comfortable system.

 The next level of comfort is a two-stage system.
 Essentially, it operates with high or low settings, versus one high setting as in a single-stage heating system.

 If choosing a two-stage is budget-friendly, it will save money and provide more comfort than a single-stage furnace.

 A modulating or variable-capacity system includes a variable-speed blower with a computer-controlled thermostat.
-This type of system wasn’t available 5 years ago and this technological advancement has benefits.
+This type of system wasn’t available five years ago, and this technological advancement has myriad benefits.

 Single-stage, two-stage, and modulation systems provide a reliable solution for home heating.